arifszn/blog.js/README.md

   </p>
 </p>

-Get recent blog posts from popular blogging platforms by just providing your username and showcase them on your portfolio or blog site.
+**blog.js** is a JavaScript client designed to fetch recent blog posts from popular blogging platforms such as Dev and Medium.
+By providing a username, users can easily retrieve and showcase their most recent posts on their website or portfolio.

 Try it **[online](https://stackblitz.com/edit/blog-js-online?file=index.js)**.